BlueContext/Domus/content/recipes/poultry/perfect-roast-chicken.md

   main:
     parent: poultry
 title: Perfect Roast Chicken with Warm Bread Salad
+serves: "Serves 4-6"
+summary: "Julia Child famously said that a perfect roast chicken requires a “greed for perfection”.
+This version requires a bit of forethought but could hardly be easier.
+And it’s nearly the perfect chicken meal — shatteringly crisp skin, moist and flavorful meat, and and light arugula salad studded with croutons of crusty bread flavored with chicken drippings and browned in chicken fat. "
 categories:
 - Main Dish
 ---
-*Serves 4-6*

-### Introduction

-Julia Child famously said that a perfect roast chicken requires a "greed for perfection".
-This requires a bit of forethought (you need to let the chicken dry-brine for 24 hours), but could hardly be easier.
-And it’s nearly the perfect chicken meal — shatteringly crisp skin, moist and flavorful meat, and and light arugula salad studded with croutons of crusty bread flavored with chicken drippings and browned in chicken fat.
 This is a dish that showcases the goodness of chicken itself, so you want the best bird you can get your hands on.
 If you’ve sprung for a pasture-raised chicken at the farmer’s market, this is a recipe that will highlight that kind of quality product.

+You need to let the chicken dry-brine for 24 hours, so plan ahead.

 ### Ingredients